cecca46/Ordinal-regression-in-Lupus-/README.md

 `Combat.r`: Function to mitigate the bach effect introduced by the use of different platforms.

+`OrdinalRegression.r`: Function to perform ordinal regression on the normalised and batch corrected gene expression matrix.
+It returns a list of significant genes (default significance thresold is 1e-06) ordered according to the slope of their beta coefficients.
+High positive beta means that the gene progressively upregulates with disease progression whereas small negative beta means that the gene progressively downregulated with disease progression.

 `MergedDatasetsInfo.csv`: Clinical information, publically available from [Nephroseq](https://www.nephroseq.org/resource/login.html)